oracle-livelabs/oci/faaas/provision/provision.md

       ![Create environment step](images/create-env-step.png)

     - Enter your application administrator credentials.
 Customers have a choice to enter different admins for each environment.
 We will enter one admin for all in the workshop. **Note**: Since this workshop is built on a special cloud account/tenancy, It is a simulation of the actual fusion environment provisioning, and the wizard will be able to create mock environments within minutes, instead of a few hours.
-You will also not be able to set up a password for the admin and cannot log in to the fusion application.
+You will also not be able to set up a password for the admin and cannot log in to the Fusion application.
 We have another lab. where we will test it on an active Fusion Application.

       ![Configure admin](images/configure-admin.png)

     - Click on the **Show advanced options** and enter a DNS prefix.
-The preview will append the fusion application urls with the provided text.
-Users can setup different DNS for the individual environments.
+The preview will append the fusion application URLs with the provided text.
+Users can set up different DNS for individual environments.

       ![DNS Prefix](images/advanced-options-dns-prefix.png)